kcodedev/mkdocs/docs/AEP/block-coding.md

 ---

 *🎯 Ready to start your programming journey?
-Visit [Blockly Games](https://blockly.games/) today and begin creating with code!*
+Visit [Scratch](https://scratch.mit.edu/) today and begin creating with code!*